Blackpool Tramway: Business trends

 Full financial and operational figures are not published for Blackpool Tramways.
 Blackpool Council, and its operating subsidiary Blackpool Transport Services Limited, both produce annual accounts, but figures for the tram operations are not shown separately.
 The key available trends in recent years for Blackpool Tramway are (years ending 31 March):

 Activities in the financial year 2020/21 were severely reduced by the impact of the coronavirus pandemic; the shortfall in fare income was funded by a grant from the UK central government's Department for Transport.

 Future developments

-An extension of the tramway along Talbot Road to Blackpool North railway station is under construction.
-Enabling work began on 6 November 2017, with a temporary terminus following the demolition of a homeware store in September 2020 and testing began on 16 March 2022, with a goal of fully operation in late 2022 or early 2023.
-A new tram terminal will be provided as part of the project, where an underpass will provide access to the rail network.

 There have been several proposals for further extensions of the tramway, most notably along the South Fylde Line (to Lytham St Annes) and the Fleetwood Branch Line (to Poulton-le-Fylde).
 Blackpool Council, Fylde Council and Wyre Council have each applied for £800,000 in order to pursue a feasibility study which would investigate a "Tram Loop" proposal encompassing the two branch lines.